dkfz-unite/unite-env/README.md

 - `openssl rand -base64 22` - to generate 32 bit Base64 string

 > [!WARNING]
-> ALWAYS CHANGE ALL CREDENTIALS!
+> ALWAYS CHANGE ALL CREDENTIALS FOR PRODUCTION USE!

 > [!WARNING]
 > NEVER COMMIT THIS FILE TO THE REPOSITORY!

+> [!NOTE]
+> For development it is best to keep most of the default credentials.

 ### Installation
 1. Download **unite-environment** source files from git this repository